Skip to main content

 Scripps College has two required essay prompts.
 The first prompt is more straightforward, while the second one asks you to get creative!

-Scripps receives thousands of applications from students with a strong academic record, so the essays are a great opportunity to showcase yourself as a unique individual.
+Scripps receives thousands of applications from students with a strong academic record, and the essays are a great opportunity to showcase what you have to offer beyond the numbers.

 Want to know your chances at Scripps?
 Calculate them for free right now!